Request a 30-minute demo

 1. Plan and prioritize asset migration: Effective asset migration planning requires detailed analysis and prioritization of enterprise data assets.
 Begin by using column-level lineage to identify critical data elements.
 Prioritize migrating data consumption points, such as reporting tools and analytics dashboards, before moving the underlying data production pipelines.
 Employing this approach simplifies the transition and minimizes the burden on the Netezza system.

-1. Document your strategy and action plan: Develop a comprehensive, well-documented strategy and action plan for your migration.
-The documentation should cover the entire migration process, from initial planning to final execution.
+1. Document your strategy and action plan: Integrate Datafold’s DMA to streamline SQL translation, validation, and documentation for a unified strategy.
+The plan should cover the entire migration process, from initial planning to final execution.
 It aids in gaining stakeholder buy-in, identifying potential challenges, and ensuring a unified approach among all team members.
 A clear, detailed plan also helps in maintaining transparency and tracking progress.

 Putting it all together

 1. Plan the migration from Netezza to Snowflake: Develop a comprehensive plan tailored to the Netezza-to-Snowflake migration, detailing timelines, resource allocation, and communication strategies with stakeholders.
-Begin by thoroughly assessing your current Netezza environment, understanding the intricacies of your data dependencies, and establishing clear objectives for the migration to Snowflake.
+Use Datafold’s Migration Agent (DMA) to prioritize critical data assets, starting with data consumption points like BI tools and dashboards to enable a smooth transition with minimal disruption.

-1. Testing and validation: Testing and validating a successful migration involves rigorous checking whether the data has been accurately transferred and that all functionalities, including queries, reports, and applications, work as intended.
+1. Validate with cross-database diffing: Testing and validating a successful migration involves rigorous checking whether the data has been accurately transferred and that all functionalities, including queries, reports, and applications, work as intended.
 Use Datafold's cross-database diffing to validate parity of tables across Netezza and Snowflake fast, allowing you to see the any value-level differences that may appear between systems.
 Use the data diff result to show stakeholders data remains unchanged between systems.

 1. Get stakeholder approval: Once the migration progresses to a stable stage, obtain approval from key stakeholders.
 Present them with results from data comparison tools, showcasing complete data consistency between the original Netezza system and the new Snowflake environment, thereby affirming the success of the migration.